H-1B and E-3 Information and Requirements

 Note: The transferee should not quit his/her position with the other U.S. sponsor until after IE has filed the NCSU petition.
 Recent pay stubs from the original U.S. sponsor must be submitted with the NCSU petition.

-This is an expedited method of obtaining H-1B status, provided by USCIS.
-The fee is $1225 in addition to the regular processing fee(s), and will expedite the process from two to five months for regular processing to adjudication of the petition within 15 calendar days.
-It provides e-mail communication with USCIS.
+This is an expedited method of obtaining H-1B status, from USCIS.
+The fee is $1,225 in addition to the regular processing fee(s), and will expedite the process from two to five months for regular processing to adjudication of the petition within 15 calendar days.
+Premium processing is currently not available for E-3 status.